cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 end;
 ```

 Similarly, `continue MainLoop;` skips the rest of the current iteration of both the inner loop and the main loop.
-Every loop in Mindcode can be marked with a label,
-and the break or continue statements can use those labels to specify which of the currently active loops they operate on.
+Every loop in Mindcode can be marked with a label, and the break or continue statements can use those labels to specify which of the currently active loops they operate on.

 > [!TIP]
-> Usually, a `break` or `continue` statement will be the last statements in a block of code (typically in an `if` or
-> `case` statement).
-It doesn't make sense to put additional statements or expressions after a `break` or `continue`,
-> since that code would never get executed and will be removed by the optimizer.
+> Usually, a `break` or `continue` statement will be the last statements in a block of code (typically in an `if` or `case` statement).
+It doesn't make sense to put additional statements or expressions after a `break` or `continue`, since that code would never get executed and will be removed by the optimizer.

 # Conditionals

 Mindcode offers 3 types of conditionals: if/else expressions, the ternary operator and case/when expressions.
+Ternary operator was described in the [previous chapter](SYNTAX-2-EXPRESSIONS.markdown#ternary-operator).

 ## If/Else Expressions

 In Mindcode, `if` is an expression, meaning it returns a value.
 The returned value is the last value of the branch.
 For example:

 ```
-result = if n == 0 then
+var result = if n == 0 then
     "ready";
 else
     "pending";